roman-milk/roman-milk.github.io/my-best-friends-wife-6.md

  "God, you are thick.
 You feel so good in me," she gasped, rocking back and forth on my cock.

  I heard the door to the rec room close, and looked over to see Mark walking our way.
-Report_Story #2